MatthiasLHK/CS2101UG/docs/index.md

 ## Introduction (All)

-Do you even find yourself struggling to manage all the different kinds of module information that you have to track?
+Do you find yourself struggling to manage all the different kinds of module information that you have to track?
 Are there too many modules, contacts, tasks and events to remember?
 Well, do not worry, CAP5Buddy is here to help.

 CAP5Buddy is a desktop application that helps NUS SoC students to keep track of their module details efficiently.
 It helps you to centralize key module details, contacts and information while following your study progress.
 It is optimized for use via a Command Line Interface (CLI), while still having the